Alpharetta, GA 30005

 My practice helps couples build their relationship, enhance functional roles.
 Through discovering strengths and discovering how to cooperatively build, new pathways open to living in ways that best fit the present.
 I continue developing my Systems-Oriented approaches in couples work through monthly couples training and on-going psychotherapy training in Systems-Centered® Therapy.

-In Dallas, at the DCGC, I completed an in-patient rotation in alcohol dependency at the Dallas VA Medical Center and then in 1993 was awarded a Post-Doctoral Fellowship in the Chemical Addiction Program at the VA Medical Center.
-During my fellowship tenure, I worked on a multidisciplinary team, providing group therapy, individual treatment planning, testing, and educational programming for patients.
+Pre-doctoral Internship at the Dallas Child Guidance Clinic (DCGC), provided an in-patient rotation on the alcohol dependency unit at the Dallas VA Medical Center.
+One year later, I was awarded a Post-Doctoral Multidisciplinary Fellowship in the Chemical Addiction Program ("CAP") at the Dallas VA.
+During my fellowship tenure, working on a multidisciplinary team, I provided group therapy, individual treatment planning, testing, and educational programming for patients.
 I also worked with other Fellows in Occupational Therapy, Nursing, and Social Work in developing a couple’s group program.

-In my counseling center work, I have provided assessment and counseling services for substance abuse for 19 years.
+At the Georgia Tech Counseling Center, I developed the assessment and counseling services program for substance abuse.
 I also became a Certified Instructor, certified by the Prevention Research Institute, teaching the Prime for Life substance abuse educational course for college students.
-For many years I served as a certified evaluator and treatment provider for the Georgia Multiple DUI Offender Program.
+For 25 years, continuous training in addiction and recovery.

 Personality and Chronic Interpersonal Problems